Board Roster and Bios

 PA Pickard earned his Bachelor of Arts in biology from the University of Texas at Austin, his Master of Medical Science from Emory University School of Medicine, and his Doctor of Medical Science from University of Lynchburg in May 2024.
 A believer in life-long learning, he has also acquired a graduate certificate in health care management from Rice University and completed MD Anderson certificate programs in administrative leadership and clinical safety and effectiveness.
 He has earned the designation of AAPA Distinguished Fellow and one of two PAs to earn Fellow of the American Society of Clinical Oncology.

-David J. Bunnell, MSHS, PA-C, DFAAPA
+David J. Bunnell, PhD, PA-C, DFAAPA

-Ellicott City, Maryland | Term: 07/01/25 – 6/30/26
+Ellicott City, Maryland | Term: 07/01/26 – 6/30/27

 Contact David

-David J. Bunnell brings nearly two decades of AAPA service and leadership to his role as President-elect.
+David J. Bunnell brings nearly two decades of AAPA service and leadership to his role as President.
 He has served in leadership roles within both the AAPA and the Association of PAs in Cardiothoracic and Vascular Surgery, advancing professional development, research, and advocacy.

 David is faculty in the Doctor of Medical Science program at the University of Maryland, Baltimore.
 He previously served as associate director of the PA Program at Frostburg State University.